-NASCAR champion William Byron has ascended the professional ranks of auto racing more rapidly than anyone in recent memory.
-Going into his sophomore season in the NASCAR Cup Series, the driver looks to build on his 2018 rookie of the year campaign with a new crew chief, an iconic No. 24 Chevrolet Camaro ZL1 race car and support from Hendrick Motorsports.
+William Byron has ascended the professional ranks of auto racing more rapidly than anyone in recent memory.
+Going into his third season in the NASCAR Cup Series and second with seven-time champion crew chief Chad Knaus, Byron is poised to add to his already impressive racing résumé when he climbs back behind the wheel of the iconic No. 24 Chevrolet Camaro ZL1 1LE race car for Hendrick Motorsports in 2020.

-A native of Charlotte, North Carolina, Byron has quickly amassed an impressive list of accomplishments – especially considering he first drove a race car just six years ago.
-He continues to add to his already impressive racing resumé after collecting his fourth consecutive rookie of the year award.
-But in 2019, for the first time in his young NASCAR career, Byron will compete on the track without a yellow rookie stripe adorning his back bumper.
+A native of Charlotte, North Carolina, Byron has quickly amassed an impressive list of accomplishments including a NASCAR national series championship.
+His body of work is especially impressive considering he first drove a race car just seven years ago.
+In 2018, he collected his fourth consecutive rookie of the year award, and in 2019, he finally competed on the track without a yellow rookie stripe adorning his back bumper and went on to make the Cup Series playoffs for the first time in his career.

 As Byron competed for a championship in the Xfinity Series, Hendrick Motorsports announced his next – and biggest – career move in August 2017.
 Not only would he take the next step to the elite NASCAR Cup Series, but it would be in the iconic No. 24 Chevrolet made famous by four-time Cup Series champion and NASCAR Hall of Famer Jeff Gordon and his storied Rainbow Warriors team.

 Byron began his 2018 rookie season at the same age Gordon was (20) when he made his Cup debut in 1992.
-Like Gordon, Byron went on to claim the rookie of the year title, becoming only the second driver to win rookie of the year honors in each of NASCAR’s three national series in back-to-back-to-back seasons.
-Byron will head into 2019 looking to build off the experience he gained during his rookie campaign while leaning on his newly appointed veteran crew chief, seven-time NASCAR Cup Series champion Chad Knaus.
+Like Gordon, Byron went on to claim the rookie of the year title, becoming only the second driver to win the honor in each of NASCAR’s three national series in back-to-back-to-back seasons.

-As a youngster, Byron began following NASCAR and begged his father to take him to his first race at Martinsville Speedway in 2006.
+As a child, Byron began following NASCAR and begged his father to take him to his first race at Martinsville Speedway in 2006.
 He soon became a regular on iRacing, an online racing simulator used by many professional drivers, and developed into a student of the sport.
 Realizing it had become more than just a hobby, his father took Byron to visit the U.S. Legend Cars International headquarters in Harrisburg, North Carolina, in the summer of 2012 to learn about an affordable and accessible way to begin real-world racing.
-They attended an event at Concord Speedway and it confirmed what Byron’s father already knew – his son, then 14, was all in.
+They attended an event at Concord Speedway, which confirmed what Byron’s father already knew: His son, then 14, was all in.

 No one could have predicted what would follow.
 Byron began competing in the U.S. Legend Young Lion Division in 2013, a year in which he won nearly half of the 69 legend car events he raced across the United States.
 All totaled, he earned 33 victories en route to the 2013 U.S. Legend Young Lions National Championship and the 2013 Thursday Thunder Young Lions championship at Atlanta Motor Speedway.
 It was his first year driving race cars.